Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Introduction

-One can wonder how far the liquid-gas analogy can be pushed.
-Recently, it has been found that the liquid-gas phase diagram contains another type of emergent crossover behavior in the supercritical state.
-This crossover occurs along what has been called the Frenkel line~\cite{Brazhkin_Fomin_Lyapin_Ryzhov_Trachenko_2012}, a crossover line that does not begin at the critical point of the first order transition, contrary to the Widom line.

-The Frenkel line is at the heart of debates over its definition and its origin~\cite{Brazhkin_Fomin_Lyapin_Ryzhov_Trachenko_2012, brykBehaviorSupercriticalFluids2017, brazhkinCommentBehaviorSupercritical2018, brykReplyCommentBehavior2018, gorelliLiquidlikeBehaviorSupercritical2006}.
-More specifically, it is argued that the Frenkel line should be either another Widom line, starting from the critical point, or a new line that would start below the critical point.
-In electron liquids, the Frenkel line has not been discussed before.
-It is thus important to accurately study all phenomena surrounding the MT.

 The pseudogap (PG) is another important phenomenon associated with the Mott transition.
 Pseudogaps have been found in the $U$-$T$ phase diagram on the square lattice.
-Limiting ourselves to half-filling, for values of $U$ smaller than what is needed for a MT, the PG is a precursor of the long-range ordered antiferromagnetic (AFM) state~\cite{Vilk:1995,Vilk:1997,Huscroft:2001,rost:2012, merinoPseudogapSingletFormation2014a,Ye_Chubukov_2019}.
+Limiting ourselves to half filling, for values of $U$ smaller than what is needed for a MT, the PG is a precursor of the long-range-ordered antiferromagnetic (AFM) state~\cite{Vilk:1995,Vilk:1997,Huscroft:2001,rost:2012, merinoPseudogapSingletFormation2014a,Ye_Chubukov_2019}.
 It appears when the AFM correlation length exceeds the thermal de Broglie wavelength, the so-called Vilk criterion~\cite{Vilk:1995,Vilk:1997}.
-If a PG also appears at half-filling when interactions are stronger than those needed for the MT, one should find out whether long AFM correlation lengths are also needed.
+If a PG also appears at half filling when interactions are stronger than those needed for the MT, one should find out whether long AFM correlation lengths are also needed.
 In any case, in analogy with the finite-doping case, it would be useful to differentiate between the PG mechanisms for weak and strong interactions~\cite{Hankevych:2006,Senechal:2004}.